Rustic Falls Archives

 People hold so many stories and face heavy and complex societal pressures under racial capitalism.
-The camp might not transform these structural foundations that produce these societal problems, but I feel like gives some insight on what a liberated world could look like - one where every person is free of societal and institutional pressures + violence, one where we allow ourselves to have imaginations the way we encourage our youth to have, one where we treat the earth as a living organism (because it is), a world that doesn't center whiteness, but one where everyone is able to center community and relationship building opposed to profit, exploitation and building capital.
+The camp might not transform these structural foundations that produce these societal problems, but I feel like gives some insight on what a liberated world could look like - one where every person is free of societal and institutional pressures + violence, one where we allow ourselves to have imaginations the way we encourage our youth to have, one where we treat the earth as a living organism (because it is).
+A world that doesn't center whiteness, but one where everyone is able to center community and relationship building.
 We are far from that world on many levels, but being at the camp gives a glimpse at what that world might look and feel like.
 A place where people can (hopefully) feel psychologically free wherever they are at in their life.. even if it it just for a second.

-This project operates as a continuous archive of groups at the camp over the years. (soon to be an archive of most of the photographs I've taken in the past 7+ years since I started documenting groups).
+This project operates as a continuous archive of groups at the camp over the years. (eventually be an archive of most of the photographs I've taken in the past 7+ years since I started documenting groups).

 This archive is dedicated to my father, who fought damn hard to be on this earth and loved life and the people he knew dearly.
 He not only taught me to work hard, but that being vulnerable is often times the greatest strength humans have.
 Everything I do is connected to him, and the camp will always be a space where I can feel his presence.